cast-org/figuration/docs/content/forms.md

 ## Static Controls

-When you need to place plain text next to a form label within a form, use the `.form-control-static` class on a `<p>`.
+When you need to place plain text next to a form label within a form, use the `.form-control-static` class on a `<p>`, or another element of your choice.

 {% example html %}
 <form>